 CRWD grant programs provide financial and technical assistance to help build projects that protect local lakes and the Mississippi River.
 Polluted runoff – stormwater that flows over impervious surfaces and into storm sewers – is a leading cause of water pollution in lakes and rivers, particularly in urban areas.
 Much of the land in CRWD is already developed and privately owned, so working with residents, schools, churches and businesses that build clean water projects is essential for improving water quality.
 Find out if you or your organization qualify for a water conservation grant in Saint Paul or the surrounding areas.

 Partner Grants fund programs led by schools, art organizations, and environmental or faith groups that share our mission to protect the District’s water resources.
 Partner grants provide assistance for educating the public and promoting clean water actions within the watershed.
-Grants are awarded once per year in December and awards range from $2,000 to $20,000.Go to Grant
+Grants are awarded once per year in December and awards range from $2,000 to $20,000.Go to Partner Grants

 Water Quality Planning Grants